It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 Nevertheless, Tesla’s EBITDA slowly improved over the years, starting in 2019 in particular.

-When investors realized that Tesla’s valuation was too low, the price to EBITDA ratio took off by the end of 2019 and continued to rise throughout 2020 and reached nearly 140 by the end of 2020.
+Before long, Tesla’s price to EBITDA ratio took off by the end of 2019 and continued to surge for the rest of 2020 and reached above 150.0X by Feb 2021.

-Based on the chart, the best time to buy Tesla’s stock would be during the mid of 2019 when the valuation with respect to EBITDA was at an all-time low.
+According to the chart, the best time to buy Tesla’s stock would be during mid of 2019 when the valuation with respect to EBITDA was at only 20.0X.

 Chart of Tesla’s Price to Free Cash Flow Ratio

-Free cash flow is another important variable that can be used to relate to Tesla’s valuation.
+Free cash flow is another important metric that can be used to measure Tesla’s valuation.

 As we all know, cash is king when it comes to the survival of a company.